 Pub.
-L. 108-334, title II, Oct.
-18, 2004, 118 Stat.
-1306, provided in part: "That the Secretary [of Homeland Security] shall annually submit to the Congress, at the time that the President's budget is submitted under section 1105(a) of title 31 [United States Code], a future-years capital investment plan for the Coast Guard that identifies for each capital budget line item-
+L. 110-161, div.
+E, title II, Dec.
+26, 2007, 121 Stat.
+2056, provided in part: "That the Secretary [of Homeland Security] shall annually submit to the Committees on Appropriations of the Senate and the House of Representatives, at the time that the President's budget is submitted under section 1105(a) of title 31, United States Code, a future-years capital investment plan for the Coast Guard that identifies for each capital budget line item-

-- ''(1) the proposed appropriation included in that budget; - "(2) the total estimated cost of completion; - "(3) projected funding levels for each fiscal year for the next 5 fiscal years or until project completion, whichever is earlier; - "(4) an estimated completion date at the projected funding levels; and - "(5) changes, if any, in the total estimated cost of completion or estimated completion date from previous future-years capital investment plans submitted to the Congress:
+"(1) the proposed appropriation included in that budget:

+"(2) the total estimated cost of completion;

+"(3) projected funding levels for each fiscal year for the next five fiscal years or until project completion, whichever is earlier:

+"(4) an estimated completion date at the projected funding levels; and

+"(5) changes, if any, in the total estimated cost of completion or estimated completion date from previous future-years capital investment plans submitted to the Committees on Appropriations of the Senate and the House of Representatives:

-Provided further, That the Secretary [of Homeland Security] shall ensure that amounts specified in the future-years capital investment plan are consistent to the maximum extent practicable with proposed appropriations necessary to support the programs, projects, and activities of the Coast Guard in the President's budget as submitted under section 1105(a) of title 31 [United States Code] for that fiscal year: Provided further, That any inconsistencies between the capital investment plan and proposed appropriations shall be identified and justified: Provided further, That consistent with the preceding provisos, the budget for fiscal year 2006 that is submitted under section 1105(a) of title 31, United States Code, shall include an amount for the Coast Guard that is sufficient to fund delivery of a long-term maritime patrol aircraft capability that is consistent with the original procurement plan for the CN-235 aircraft beyond the three aircraft already funded in previous fiscal years."
+Provided further, That the Secretary shall ensure that amounts specified in the future-years capital investment plan are consistent to the maximum extent practicable with proposed appropriations necessary to support the programs, projects, and activities of the Coast Guard in the President's budget as submitted under section 1105(a) of title 31, United States Code, for that fiscal year: Provided further, That any inconsistencies between the capital investment plan and proposed appropriations shall be identified and justified"